ippontech/blog-usa/posts/dbt-elementary-snowflake.md

 # Enhance your dbt Data Monitoring with Elementary

-<p> This blog aims to provide a guide on implementing the Elementary package with DBT.
+<p> This blog aims to provide a guide on implementing the Elementary package with dbt.
 The primary functionalities of this guide focus on: </p>

 - Integrating Elementary with the jaffle_shop DBT project
 - Generating reports on datamart health.